RRZE-HPC/likwid/doc/likwid-doxygen.md

 sudo setcap cap_sys_rawio+ep EXECUTABLE

 This is only possible on local file systems.
 A feasible way is to use the likwid-accessD for all accesses and just enable the capabilities for this one binary.
 This will enable the usage for all LIKWID tools and also for all instrumented binaries.
 If the likwid-perfctr utility should only be used in wrapper mode, it is suitable to set the capabilities for likwid-perfctr only.
 Please remember to set the file permission of the MSR device file to read/write for all users, even if capabilites are configured correctly.

+\subsubsection depends Dependencies
+Although we tried to minimize the external dependencies of LIKWID, some advanced tools or only specific tool options require external packages.<BR>
+\ref likwid-perfscope uses the Perl script \a feedGnuplot to forward the real-time data to gnuplot. \a feedGnuplot is included into LIKWID, but gnuplot itself is not.<BR>
+\ref likwid-agent provided multiple backends to output the periodically measured data.
+The syslog backend requires the shell tool \a logger to be installed.
+The <A HREF="https://oss.oetiker.ch/rrdtool/">RRD</A> backend requires \a rrdtool and the GMetric backend the \gmetric tool, part of the <A HREF="http://ganglia.sourceforge.net/">Ganglia Monitoring System</A>.<BR>
+In order to create the HTML documentation of LIKWID, the toold \a doxygen is required.
 */